hackingmaterials/automatminer/automatminer_dev/README.md

 # Automatminer benchmarking dev

-`benchdev` is a collection of dev tools for executing hundred or thousands of machine learning benchmarks on parallel computing resources with Fireworks.
+`automatminer_dev` is a collection of dev tools for executing hundred or thousands of machine learning benchmarks on parallel computing resources with Fireworks.
 This is not part of the main automatminer code, and as such, is not
    1. maintained as closely as the main code